alexspurlock25/personal-site/content/blog/_index.md

 draft: false
 description: Tech, coding and other related blog.
 Welcome.
 ---

-After making my wife's blog website, I was inspired to make my own.
-I have a little to share, too!
+Welcome to my little spot on the Internet!
+I decided that I should have a blog to track my experiences and to help me retain information.
+I hope you find something worth your time!